Kapanadze04/Four-Card-Feature/README.md

 ## Summary

 - "Frontendmentor" challenge.
 Where we have four cards.
-Each card includes a title, text and icon.
-Their layout differs between the mobile and desktop version, which is done with the help of media queries.
+Each card includes a title, text, and icon.
+Their layout differs between the mobile and desktop versions, which is done with the help of media queries.

 ## Live Server